Characterization of pseudo-effective vector bundles by singular Hermitian metrics: On the case of torsion-free coherent sheaves

-We give an application of Theorem \ref{torsionfreecoh}.
-If a torsion-free coherent sheaf $\mathcal{F}$ has a Griffiths semipositive singular Hermitian metric $h$, then $\mathcal{F}$ is pseudo-effective.
-Moreover if there exists a Zariski open set $U$ such that $h$ is continuous on $U \cap X_{\mathcal{F}}$, then $\mathcal{F}$ is weakly positive at any $x \in U \cap X_{\mathcal{F}}$.
 Let $f \colon X \rightarrow Y $ be a surjective morphism between smooth projective varieties.
-Then for any $m \in \mathbb{N}_{>0}$, $f_{*}( mK_{X/Y})$ has a Griffiths semipositive singular Hermitian metric $h_{mNS}$ such that $h_{mNS}$ is continuous over the regular locus of $f$ by \cite[Theorem 1.1]{PT} or \cite[Theorem 27.1]{HPS}.
-Therefore, $f_{*}( mK_{X/Y})$ is weakly positive at any point in the regular locus of $f$.
-This fact was already proved in \cite[Theorem 5.1.2]{PT}.
+Then for any $m \in \mathbb{N}_{>0}$, $f_{*}( mK_{X/Y})$ has a Griffiths semipositive singular Hermitian metric, which is continuous over the regular locus of $f$ by \cite[Theorem 1.1]{PT} or \cite[Theorem 27.1]{HPS}.
+Therefore, $f_{*}( mK_{X/Y})$ is weakly positive at any point of the regular locus of $f$.
+This was already proved in \cite[Theorem 5.1.2]{PT}.